SashankBhattarai/Rateyourpolitician-INCOMPLETE/README.md

 > **⚠️ PROJECT STATUS: INCOMPLETE - SUBMISSION AS-IS**
 >
-> This project was not successfully completed due to technical difficulties during setup, with wsl, compilation & time constraints.
+> This project was not successfully completed due to difficulties during setup, with wsl, compilation, time constraints.
 The application has not been deployed or tested.

 ## 📋 What This Project Was Supposed To Be